-There's no age-limit for our Comprehensive international and Domestic plans.
-However, if you are 81 or over, we will ask you some questions about your health and lifestyle at the time you buy your policy and then determine whether we will offer you cover and on what terms.
+There's no age limit for our Comprehensive international and Domestic plans.
+However, we may ask you some questions about your health and lifestyle at the time you buy your policy and then determine whether we will offer you cover and on what terms.